 Tim Shaughnessy is a cradle Catholic who began to take his faith seriously after meeting his then-Baptist future wife.
-She is now the wonderful Catholic mom to his two sons.
+She is now the wonderful Catholic mom to his two sons (and another baby on the way).
 Tim has undergraduate degrees in economics and political science, and a Master’s and Ph.D. in economics.
 He teaches economics at the undergraduate and graduate level, and is a faculty advisor for the campus Catholic student organization.

 I’ve been largely absent from blogging the past few weeks (you’re welcome!) due to work.
 Weren’t all-nighters supposed to end in grad school?
 Anyway, I stumbled across a series of four videos that would make excellent primers for anyone interested in economic or political issues, including folks of a religious inclination who wish to bring […]

 Some of my best friends are conservatives.
 Okay, since I’d probably consider myself a Catholic classical liberal, I line up with conservatives far more often than progressives.
 At one point I considered myself conservative without having to add qualifiers.
 My transition away from the label was slow and had many causes: Sean Hannity dressing down Fr. […]

 This is probably the third year in a row that I’ve recommended Blessed John Henry Cardinal Newman’s Discourse 16.
 Mental Sufferings of Our Lord in His Passion as a must-read for Good Friday.
 The stations of the cross and the sorrowful mysteries of the Rosary focus us on the physical sufferings of Jesus, and perhaps some emotional […]

 Our department’s administrative assistant knows that I’ve traveled to Germany in the past as faculty advisor for our study abroad trip to Luneburg.
 While there, we visit the Neuengamme concentration camp.
 A few days ago he gave me a booklet he purchased at Dachau (this is about as close a link as I can get). […]